lovelybooks/flying-squirrel/README.md

 The `store` used by client is an ordinary JSON object.
 You can easily save it to `localStorage`, or embed it in your js to speed up the first loading.
 You can also mock it for unit tests.

+# Best practices: How to use squirrel with React

+// TODO

 # How you can contribute